tiy-curtissimo/learning-angularjs-with-timely/08-creating-a-component-with-data-binding.md

 remember that you're going to use that really soon to be able to make AJAX calls.

-Finally, you just need a method to handle when a person tries to submit the form.
+Next, you need a method to handle when a person tries to submit the form.
 In the HTML template, you set the form tag with `ng-submit="login.submitForm()"` so you need a `submitForm` method on the controller.
 For now, you just want to make sure it works, so you have it create a console message to show you the values of `username` and `password` and, then, clear out the values in the `<input>` fields.

 ```javascript
 class LoginCardController {